Travis Henry

 Travis Deion Henry (born October 29, 1978) is an American former professional football player who was a running back for seven seasons in the National Football League (NFL).
 He played college football for the Tennessee Volunteers.
-He was drafted by the Bills in the second round of the 2001 NFL Draft, and also played for the Tennessee Titans and Denver Broncos.
+He was selected by the Buffalo Bills in the second round of the 2001 NFL draft, and also played for the Tennessee Titans and Denver Broncos.
 He was a Pro Bowl selection in 2002.

-Early years
+Early life

 Henry was a Parade All-American and "Mr. Florida Football" as a running back at Frostproof Middle-Senior High School.
-As a senior for the Bulldogs football team, he rushed for 4,087 yards and 42 touchdowns in 14 games.
+As a senior for the Bulldogs football team, he rushed for 4,087 yards (breaking the national single-season record of 4,045 yards set by Ken Hall of Sugar Land, Tx in 1953 and 42 touchdowns in 14 games.
 His team was state runner-up that year, to the Union County Tigers.
 In addition to football, Henry played basketball and ran track.

 College career

 Henry attended the University of Tennessee from 1997 to 2000.
-While at Tennessee, he played college football under head coach Phillip Fulmer.
+While at Tennessee, he played college football under Volunteers head coach Phillip Fulmer.